peterdotjs/atom-synced-sidebar/README.md

 ## Configuration

 Currently there aren't configurations since there's only one thing the package does.
 You can either have the package enabled or disabled.
-Let me know you think there's a use case for configs.
+Let me know if you think there's a use case for configs.

 ## License